-5000 B.C. to A.D.
-1800s American Indian tribes live in the foothills of the mountain that some call "Takhoma."

-1792 British Navy Captain George

-Vancouver names the mountain

-Mount Rainier for his friend Rear

-Admiral Peter Rainier.

-1833 Dr. William Tolmie, a Scottish physician at nearby Fort Nisqually, is probably the first white man to venture into what is now the park.

-1870 General Hazard Stevens and

-Philemon Van Trump make the first

-well-documented ascent of Mount
+- 5000 B.C. to A.D.
+1800s American Indian tribes live in the foothills of the mountain that some call "Takhoma." - 1792 British Navy Captain George Vancouver names the mountain Mount Rainier for his friend Rear Admiral Peter Rainier. - 1833 Dr. William Tolmie, a Scottish physician at nearby Fort Nisqually, is probably the first white man to venture into what is now the park. - 1870 General Hazard Stevens and Philemon Van Trump make the first well-documented ascent of Mount Rainier.

-Rainier.

-1885 James Longmire and his wife build Longmire's Springs, Mount Rainier's first hotel.
-Fay Fuller, a school teacher from a small town near Olympia, becomes the first woman to climb the mountain.

-1899 Mount Rainier is established as the nation's fifth national park.

-1915 Automobiles are permitted on the road between Longmire and Paradise.

-1930 The Civilian Conservation Corps (CCC) builds and repairs many park buildings, trails and bridges, which are still used today.

-1962 Mount Rainier is the training ground for the successful American expedition to Mount Everest.

-1981 Nine out of 11 members of Project Pelion, a group of climbers with disabilities, reach the summit.

-2006 The Great Flood: A deluge dumps

-18 inches of rain on the park within

-36 hours, causing just under \$28

-million in damage.

-2017 Mount Rainier National Park celebrates its 118th anniversary.

-years ago.
-The remains of the older, higher cone are seen in the Liberty Cap and Point Success.
 The two craters overlap at the mountain's summit, 14,410-foot Columbia Crest.

-A small eruption occurred about 150 years ago and the mountain may continue to spew ash and steam intermittently during the next century, causing small floods and mudflows.
+Local newspapers published unconfirmed reports of volcanic activity on Mount Rainier during the 1800s, and the mountain may continue to spew ash and steam intermittently, causing small floods and mudflows.